-The Corporation's financial instruments include cash and cash equivalents, accounts receivable, distributions payable to non-controlling interests, investments, lease earn-out note receivable, net investment in leased distributed power equipment, accounts payable and accrued liabilities, deferred compensation, network services vendor note payable, contingent consideration, mortgages payable, credit facilities and convertible debentures - liability component.
+The Corporation's financial instruments include cash and cash equivalents, accounts receivable, lease earn-out note receivable, investments, net investment in leased distributed power equipment, accounts payable and accrued liabilities, contingent consideration, network services vendor note payable, deferred compensation, mortgages payable, lease obligations, convertible debentures - liability component, credit facilities and long-term debt.

 The fair value of the lease earn-out note receivable is measured based on expected cash flows, which considers the expected future payments, net of expected costs.
-The fair value of the net investment in leased distributed power equipment approximates its carrying value due to the market interest rates on the leases.

-The Corporation, through its subsidiary Crown Private Credit Fund, holds investments in debt securities, comprised of loans to PenEquity and Mill Street, which are measured at amortized cost and at FVTPL, respectively, and directly holds a loan investment in a Canadian private company which is measured at amortized cost and an equity security which is measured at FVTPL.
-The carrying value of loan investments at amortized cost is net of an allowance for credit losses that reflects management's estimation of expected credit loss for each loan carried at amortized cost.
-The Canadian debt security at FVTPL is valued based on the estimated recoverable value and the Canadian equity security is valued based on its transaction price.
+The Corporation, through its subsidiary Crown Private Credit Fund, holds an investment in a debt security, representing a loan to PenEquity measured at amortized cost, and an equity security which is measured at FVTPL.
+The carrying value of the loan investment at amortized cost is net of an allowance for credit losses that reflects management's estimation of expected credit loss for the loan carried at amortized cost.
+The Canadian equity security is valued based on its transaction price.